sagemathinc/cocalc/src/doc/design_overview/overview.rst

 to pick up on what it's doing.

 Using React is quite a bit different from the old-fashioned way of making reactive web UIs with JavaScript.
 What I'm calling the "old-fashioned" way is a couple things.
-For one, the server might render serve up a bunch of HTML containing all the elements in your page, many of which might by "hidden" using CSS, and the JavaScript would hide and unhide elements on the page.
+For one, the server might serve up a bunch of HTML containing all the elements in your page, many of which might by "hidden" using CSS, and the JavaScript would hide and unhide elements on the page.
 Or the JavaScript might generate some elements and insert them directly into the DOM and remove them as needed, either using the DOM API directly or, somewhat later, tools like `jQuery`_ (note: jQuery still has a role to play even in conjunction with React though).

 In other words, gone are the days of servers rendering and returning HTML to the browser.
 All the rendering is pushed entirely to the client, with the